Pigeonhole Stochastic Gradient Langevin Dynamics for Large Crossed Mixed Effects Models: Numerical Experiments

-Similar to the MovieLens dataset in Section \ref{realdata:2}, we also plot the $W_2$ distance versus the elapsed CPU time for each parameter to compare the computational efficiency of PSGLD and Gibbs sampler in Figure \ref{W2_distance_InstEval}.
-Again, we take the first $500$ samples after $10^4$ burn-in iterations from Gibbs sampler as the stationary distribution regarded as the true posterior distribution, and iteratively compute the $W_2$ distance between the samples from each algorithm and this benchmark.
-For all 7 parameters, the $W_2$ distance between samples of PSGLD and the benchmark has dropped quickly to a low and stable level very close to $0$ within around $100$ seconds.
+Similar to the MovieLens dataset in Section \ref{realdata:1}, we also plot the $W_2$ distance versus the elapsed CPU time for each parameter to compare the computational efficiency of the PSGLD and the Gibbs sampler in Figure \ref{W2_distance_InstEval}.
+Again, we take the first $500$ samples after $10^4$ burn-in iterations from the Gibbs sampler as the stationary distribution regarded as the true posterior distribution, and iteratively compute the $W_2$ distance between the samples from each algorithm and this benchmark.
+For all the $7$ parameters, the $W_2$ distances between the samples of the PSGLD and the benchmark have dropped quickly to a low and stable level very close to $0$ within around $100$ seconds.
 This is significantly faster than the full-data Gibbs sampler, which takes at least $800$ seconds to arrive at the same level of convergence.
-These plots again demonstrate the excellent computational efficiency of PSGLD in approaching the target posterior distribution.
+These plots again demonstrate the excellent computational efficiency of the PSGLD in approaching the target posterior distribution.